joshcampitelli/KNN-Machine-Learning/README.txt

 -----------------------------------------------
 SAVING IS NOW A THING!!!
 The program allows a
 user to save an instance of MachineLearning in a .jerl file.
 They can then reopen the program and open any .jerl file to the program.
 There is also error handling in incorrect filetypes and files not existing.
+The .jerl file is a custom extension, however it functions the same way a .ser file would.

 Users cannot build complex features; however, a complex feature can be used whenever a complex